PaoloM/Fiona/README.md

 #### 11/15/21 - v0.5

 * Changed the app colors to the Windows 11 default ones
+* Added support for the MixCloud plugin
-* Initial queue management: direct select and play
+* (TBD) Initial queue management: direct select and play

 #### 04/23/21 - v0.4